 - International students: please see "English language proficiency test scores" below.

-Both a personal statement and your resume/CV are required on the application.
+MOT, MDI, and ST applications require a personal statement and a resume/CV on the application.

 Personal Statement: A personal statement is generally 1-3 pages, and should include: